 By default this option is disabled.
-To enable it you must uncomment the following in the config file,
+Enable it by un-commenting the following in the config file,

 SYNC_SERVER = http://xmlrpc.denyhosts.net:9911

 Denyhosts Synchronization Mode is configurable.
-If you’d prefer to only provide data to the collective toggle the SYNC_DOWNLOAD option from yes to no as seen here:
+To only provide data to the collective toggle the SYNC_DOWNLOAD option from yes to no as seen here:

 SYNC_DOWNLOAD = no

-On the flip side, if you’d prefer to only receive data you can toggle the SYNC_UPLOAD option from yes to no as seen below:
+On the flip side, to only receive data you can toggle the SYNC_UPLOAD option from yes to no as seen below:

 SYNC_UPLOAD = no

 Once you’ve made these changes you’ll need to restart your denyhosts service:

 You can tail the denyhosts log to see that you are receiving updated blocklists.
 By default these lists are shared each hour.

 Run denyhosts inside ssh enabled containers with BastilleBSD: Secure container automation.